Contents

 If you’re only visiting one country or taking just a few train rides, buying individual tickets—especially booked in advance—can be cheaper.

-Fixed itinerary, booked months ahead
+You have a fixed itinerary, booked months ahead

 Travelers with a set schedule who book tickets early can snag deep discounts on point-to-point fares, sometimes undercutting the pass.

-Traveling mostly on regional trains
+You are mostly traveling on regional trains

 Regional trains are often inexpensive and don’t require reservations, so a pass may not offer significant savings for slow-paced, local travel.

-Low-cost bus or flight alternatives
+You have low-cost bus or flight alternatives

 On some routes, buses or budget airlines can be cheaper than both the pass and regular train tickets, especially for long distances with little sightseeing en route.